Marcus Free

 Marcus Free is an Australian former rower.

 Rowing family

 Free was born in Hobart, Tasmania.
 His father Reg Free rowed in numerous King's Cup crews for Tasmania from 1962 and in 1967, became the first Tasmanian oarsman selected to row in the Australian men's eight when they competed by invitation at the 1967 European Rowing Championships in Vichy, France.
 The family relocated to Queensland in 1983 and in the next decade Reg Free coached several Queensland King's Cup crews and coached his sons Marcus and younger brother Duncan to state, national and international victories.

-Marcus now dedicates his time to coach his eldest son, Jackson Free, who is training for his Olympic debut in the near future of his rowing career.
-Jackson, standing at a massive 6'8 with only 3.62% body fat, has the rowing experience of his grandfather, uncle, and father, guiding him during his once-a-week training sessions.
-Jackson also studies Architecture and will definitely have an enriching career in the future.
-Overall, Jackson is a 'jack of all trades' and will continue to impress society with his handsome looks and impeccable figure.
+Marcus now dedicates his time to coaching at Griffith University.
+His athletes include his oldest son Jackson.

 State and club rowing

 Free first made state selection for Queensland in the 1996 men's senior eight contesting the King's Cup at the Interstate Regatta within the Australian Rowing Championships.
 He rowed in further King's Cup races for Queensland in 1997, 1998, 1999 and 2000.
 He rowed in all five of those King's Cup crews with his brother.